salute-developers/plasma/packages/plasma-b2c/api/plasma-b2c.api.md

 import { ImgHTMLAttributes } from 'react';
 import { IndicatorProps } from '@salutejs/plasma-new-hope/styled-components';
 import { InputHTMLAttributes } from '@salutejs/plasma-core';
-import { InputHTMLAttributes as InputHTMLAttributes_2 } from '@salutejs/plasma-hope';
-import { InputHTMLAttributes as InputHTMLAttributes_3 } from '@salutejs/plasma-new-hope/styled-components';
+import { InputHTMLAttributes as InputHTMLAttributes_2 } from '@salutejs/plasma-new-hope/styled-components';
-import { InputHTMLAttributes as InputHTMLAttributes_4 } from 'react';
+import { InputHTMLAttributes as InputHTMLAttributes_3 } from 'react';
 import type { ItemOption } from '@salutejs/plasma-new-hope';
 import { JSXElementConstructor } from 'react';
 import { KeyboardEvent as KeyboardEvent_2 } from 'react';